 catholocism

-Is Malthus Revisited Spiritual or Something Else?
+Is Malthus Revisited Spiritual?
 A number of reviewers have referred to my latest novel, Malthus Revisited, as ‘spiritual.’
 Until a recent review, I did not stop to ponder why.
-A recent reviewer wrote that he was ‘disappointed’ that I ‘resorted to the supernatural’ in writing what he thought was an intriguing plot
+The reviewer wrote that he was ‘disappointed’ that I ‘resorted to the supernatural’ in writing what he thought was an intriguing plot and the compelling character

 Us Versus Them: The Deliciousness of Moral Outrage